 Yet the budding archaeologist remained devoutly religious, and still adhered to a Bible-centric view of history.
 He and his father became dedicated students of the pyramidal teachings of the old family friend Piazzi Smyth, stalwart allies with him in his battles against a skeptical archaeological establishment.
 They constantly searched for new mathematical correspondences to add to the Pyramid of Khufu’s storehouse of mystical wisdom.
 It was, for example, William Petrie the senior who first pointed out to Smyth that the pyramid’s height was by his reckoning exactly one-billionth of the mean distance from the earth to the sun, a “discovery” which promptly found its way into Smyth’s latest writings and lectures.
 William Petrie soon began giving lectures of his own for church congregations, with titles like “The Great Pyramid; showing reasons for its sanctity in God’s sight and why it is not mentioned expressly as well as implicitly in Scripture.”
 He even made plans to visit the Giza Plateau with Smyth in 1872, as part of his preparations for a possible book of his own on the subject, but familial and professional commitments ultimately forced him to cancel.

 Even as the elder Petrie was talking about writing a book on the religious implications of the Pyramid of Khufu, the younger Petrie, who was every bit as committed as his father was to the ideas of Smyth during this period, was actually doing so.
 No respectable archaeologist has ever written a less respectable first book than Flinders Petrie.
 His stated purpose in Researches on the Great Pyramid, published in 1874, was to “confirm those distinctive principles of its design and construction, first announced by the sagacity of John Taylor and Professor Piazzi Smyth.”
 The hunt for new mystical meanings in the Pyramid of Khufu had long since become a free-for-all among the true believers, and Petrie now gleefully piled on to the accumulating store of wisdom.
-The “coffer” — i..e., sarcophagus — inside the King’s Chamber was a scale model of the pyramid itself if you twisted its measurements around just so; the northeast diagonal of the pyramid pointed directly to Mount Ararat, believed by many to be the location of the fabled Lost Ark of the Covenant; etc., etc.
+The “coffer” — i..e., sarcophagus — inside the King’s Chamber was a scale model of the pyramid itself if you twisted its measurements around just so; the northeast diagonal of the pyramid pointed directly to Mount Ararat, believed by many to be the location of Noah’s Ark; etc., etc.

 Perhaps luckily for Petrie’s subsequent career, his book attracted little notice amidst the flood of such works unleashed by Smyth.
 After writing it, he remained committed to the theories it contained for at least some period of time, but also departed from Smyth, from his father, and from most of their fellow travelers by developing a passion for the real ancient Egypt as well.
 He studied closely the Egyptian artifacts in the British Museum’s collection; learned to some extent to read hieroglyphs; talked for hours on end with his informal advisor Samuel Birch, who forty years after serving as Vyse’s hieroglyph translator was still employed at the museum as its Egyptologist in residence.
 It was all preparation for a journey he felt he simply had to take: a trip to the Giza Plateau, to see and to measure for himself.